 6.5.2.1 Description

 This operation is invoked by network slice subnet provisioning MnS consumer to request the provider to allocate a network slice subnet instance to satisfy the network slice subnet related requirements.
 The provider may create a new NSSI or using existing NSSI to satisfy the request.
-The requirements in the request are compared/matched against the actual capabilitites of all candidate NSSIs by the provider.
-If an existing NSSI can be found then it is eligible for allocation, or else a new NSSI is created, provided that resoures are available.
+The requirements in the request are compared/matched against the actual capabilities of all candidate NSSIs by the provider.
+If an existing NSSI can be found that is eligible for allocation, then this can be used, or else a new NSSI is created, provided that resources are available.

-6.5.2.2 Input parameters